jdrabble/running-track/README.md

 - As a user I want to be able to log in and out.
 - As a user I want only logged in users to be able to use the application, and be able to go further than the home page.
-- As a user I want users to be redirected to the home page if they try to access an a page or record they are not permitted to view.
+- As a user I want users to be redirected to the home page if they try to access a page or record they are not permitted to view.
 - As a user I want to be able to easily navigate pages and between pages.
 - As a user I want to be able to create my monthly running goals.
 - As a user I want to be prevented from creating duplicate running goals.